 We have a short time to impart biblical wisdom that will help set the course for the rest of students’ lives.
 Our focus for the mentoring program fall into 4 categories:

 1. Authentic Faith

 4. Moral boundaries/wise decisions

 Bible Studies exist to glorify God through a deepening relationship where each participate is serving an active role of fellowship, accountability, and encouragement.
 For more information on grade-level meeting times, please call Coach Kent Austell, Director of Student Ministries firstname.lastname@example.org.

-Each year students from Briarcrest serve Jesus Christ by serving others on missions trips.
+Each year students from Briarcrest serve Jesus Christ by serving others on mission trips.
 This year, we are fortunate to be partnering with Orphanos Foundation of Memphis in our trip to Quito, Ecuador, March 9-16, 2013.
 While in Ecuador, we will be working with a local school, Montebello Academy.
 We will be serving the community through various ministry opportunities.
 One of the highlights of this trip will be facilitating vacation bible schools to local children in a community near the site of Jim and Elisabeth Elliot is evangelization of the Huaorani people in "Operation Auca".

 How much does a trip cost?

 The cost of each trip is different.
 Please check the application section for cost of each trip.